Dr. Robert Barnes

 human development, many of whom have gone on to complete their doctorates,

-author books, and make significant contributions to their professions.
+author books, and make significant contributions to their professions on an international basis.

 A licensed professional counselor and licensed marriage and